Fragile X - What is fragile X - fragile X behaviors. Bright Tots - Information on child development - Autism information.

 Fragile X is the leading form of autism: 90 % of Fragile X patients have autistic features, 50% of pre-school Fragile X

-rise to anxiety disorders, attention deficit hyperactivity disorder, psychosis, obsessive-compulsive disorder, and many
+to anxiety disorders, attention deficit hyperactivity disorder, psychosis, obsessive-compulsive disorder, and many other

 A Cure for Fragile X?

-the learning potential of each child.
-However, most boys and many girls remain significantly affected throughout their
+learning potential of each child.
+However, most boys and many girls remain significantly affected throughout their lives.
+The

-whether a healthy gene may be inserted into the cells of affected individuals, thereby replacing the mutated, ineffective
+healthy gene may be inserted into the cells of affected individuals, thereby replacing the mutated, ineffective gene.

 Psychopharmacology - treating the symptoms of the disorder with medications.

-all ages.
-Experts think that the missing FMR protein has a regulatory function in the brain, rather than a structural
+ages.
+Experts think that the missing FMR protein has a regulatory function in the brain, rather than a structural function, and